 “Incomplete TB treatment will allow the surviving TB germs to continue to grow and multiply.
 But this time, they may develop resistance to the first-line drugs.
-In such situations, second-line TB drugs must be taken for a longer period but the chance of cure is considerably reduced,” explains Dr Low.
+In such situations, second-line TB drugs must be taken for a longer period but the chance of cure is considerably reduced,” explains Clin Assoc Prof Low.

-Here are the measures you can adopt to help protect yourself and others from tuberculosis:
+Here are the measures you can adopt to help protect yourself and your loved ones from tuberculosis:

 If you have been diagnosed with active TB, be sure to:

 Complete the full course of your TB medications.

 Stay at home especially during the first two weeks of treatment.

 Cover your mouth with a tissue when you cough or sneeze, and wear a face mask when around people during the first few weeks of treatment.